 Seoul, South Korea Expat Finality

-My last month in South Korea I would go on a trip every weekend to eat lunch and have dessert.
-I liked combining the two, like when I went to my first vegan festival.
-I shared this recurring theme with another friend who lived in Korea.
+My last month in South Korea I would go out every weekend for lunch, and desert, mostly I combined the two, like when I went to my first vegan festival.
+I shared this recurring theme with my friend who lived in Korea the longest.

 What were my plans for returning to the United States was a recurring question she asked?
 To be completely honest, I wanted to stay in South Korea and open up my business, however, I hadn’t planned on the learning curve of opening a small business.
 I thought I knew social media!
 I had a Twitter and a Facebook account.
 Only one tiny little detail, I had never created a Facebook Ad, boosted a post or knew the benefits of having a Facebook page vs. a Facebook Group.

 In the next coming months, I would learn all of the above.
 In fact, I’m still learning, using Lynda courses, books, small business organizations and other travel blogs, I sometimes can’t shut my mind off at night just thinking about my todo lists.